zdzislaw-s/vim-cpptags/README.md

   -t <filename>, --tagfile <filename>
                         Input tagfile.
 The purpose of this option is to allow incremental updates of tagfiles.
-When this option is specified the collection of tags is limited to the input C++ source files exclusively, i.e. the logic for collecting tags from files that are directly or indirectly #included is disabled.
+When this option is specified collecting of tags is limited to the input C++ source files exclusively, i.e. the logic for collecting tags from files that are directly or indirectly #included is disabled.
 ```